 INTERVIEW AND PICTURES BY MARKO SYRJALA

-Chris Holmes, born 1958 in Glendale, California, is a heavy metal guitarist who started his musical career in the Pasadena, California area in the late 1970s.
-Holmes is best known as the lead guitarist and one of the founding members of heavy-metal band W.A.S.P.
-Holmes was a member of W.A.S.P. from 1982 to 1990 and during that period the band released their most successful albums: W.A.S.P, THE LAST COMMAND, INSIDE THE ELECTRIC CIRCUS and HEADLESS CHILDREN.
+Born in 1958 in Glendale, California, Chris Holmes is a heavy metal guitarist who started his musician career in the Pasadena, California, area in the late 1970s.
+Holmes is best known as the lead guitarist and one of the founding members of the heavy-metal band W.A.S.P.
+Holmes was a member of W.A.S.P. from 1982 to 1990.
+During that period, the band released their most successful albums: W.A.S.P, THE LAST COMMAND, INSIDE THE ELECTRIC CIRCUS, and HEADLESS CHILDREN.
 Holmes left the band in 1990 but was asked to rejoin in 1996.
-The band released its cult classic album KILL FUCK DIE, followed by a live album and HELLDORADO (1999).
-Holmes and W.A.S.P. disbanded again in 2001 and since then Holmes has been a part of many different projects including his former bandmate Randy Piper’s Animal and Where Angels Suffer.
-In 2012, Holmes released his first solo album NOTHIN TO LOSE which is produced, managed and distributed by Chris along with his wife Sarah.
-At the beginning of 2014, Holmes left behind his life in California and moved to Europe with Sarah.
-Currently they are living in France and he’s putting the final touches on his upcoming sophomore album titled SHITTING BRICKS.
-I met “the Mean Man” in May in Finland and then we went through Holmes’s life, career and his opinions about a variety of topics such as his former band mates.
+The band released its cult-classic album KILL FUCK DIE, followed by a live album and HELLDORADO (1999).
+Holmes and W.A.S.P. disbanded again in 2001, and since then, Holmes has been a part of many different projects, including his former bandmate Randy Piper’s Animal and Where Angels Suffer.
+In 2012, Holmes released his first solo album, NOTHIN TO LOSE, produced, managed, and distributed by Chris and his wife, Sarah.
+At the beginning of 2014, Holmes left behind his life in California and moved to Europe with his wife Sarah.
+Currently, they are living in France, and Holmes is putting the final touches on his upcoming sophomore album titled SHITTING BRICKS.
+I met “the Mean Man” in May in Finland, and then we went through Holmes’s life, career, and opinions about a variety of topics, such as his former bandmates.
 Read on!

 MOVING TO EUROPE

 Metal-Rules.com: When did you first start to think about moving to Europe?